digiltd/oh-rtd-test/Satel-Alarm-Binding.md

 <tr><td>satel:user_code</td><td>Security code (password) of the user used for control operations, like arming, changing state of outputs, etc. It is recommended to use dedicated user for OpenHAB integration.</td></tr>
 <tr><td>satel:encryption_key</td><td>Key use for encrypting communication between OpenHAB and ETHM-1 module.
 To disable encrytpion leave it empty.
 See also the note below.</td></tr></table>

-**NOTE:** Encryption for ETHM-1 module is not implemented yet and therefore encryption key in the configuration must be empty.
+**NOTE:** Encryption requires support for 192 bit AES keys.
+Oracle Java by default supports only 128 bit keys, therefore "[Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/index.html)" must be installed.
+OpenJDK supports unlimited AES keys by default.

 ## Item Binding